MatanS23/cvExamples/README.md

 Hey,

-This game was developeds using Unity engine version 2019.4.2f1 back in 2020.
+This game was developed using Unity game engine, at version 2019.4.2f1 back in 2020.

-I used this project to just learn game design, level design, basic coding for game mechanics, making ui, making effects, etc.
+I used this project to learn game design, level design, programming for game mechanics, making ui, making visual effects, etc.

-I recently got back to this project and I plan to at least have a working mini-demo with 10 play-able levels.
+I recently got back to this project and I plan to at least have 10 completely playable levels with few additional features.

 Link to the game page on itch.io: